kpiris/bcbbr/README.md

-# Bitwarden CLI Bash Backup & restore
+# Bitwarden CLI Bash backup & restore

 A couple of simple bash scripts to backup and restore a Bitwarden vault, including attachments.